RazorK/CV_Project/Classification/README.md

-Three html files are the results of classification.
+HTML files are the results of classification.

+Probably we have to find some solution to deal with overfitting in ResNet_18.